 The IB Diploma Programme is a comprehensive course of study that combines a range of subjects.

 MLC School consistently achieves at the highest level internationally in the IB.
-The 2018 IB cohort delivered an outstanding result, with our Vice-Captain attaining a perfect score of 45, placing her among the top academic achievers worldwide.
-This is the 40th perfect score MLC School has achieved in the last nine years.
+The 2018 IB cohort delivered an outstanding result, with two students attaining a perfect score of 45, placing them among the top academic achievers worldwide.
+MLC School has achieved 41 perfect scores in the last nine years.

 Six of our students achieved an ATAR of over 99 and over 50% of our students achieved an ATAR of 95 or more.